 The Bureau has already adopted several measures in reducing electricity consumption.
 We will continue to identify measures that would help to further reduce emission on high pollution days.

 (D) Experience sharing

-Our staff have attended workshops relating to the Charter and we will continue to participate in experience sharing workshops and seminars in future.
+We will continue to participate in experience sharing workshops and seminars on promoting clean air.

-Food and Health Bureau August 2009
+Food and Health Bureau September 2010